yssource/crp/src/idioms/data_modeling/templates.md

 Best practice in Rust to put the trait bounds on the specific things that require the bounds, in order to make the overall use of the types more flexible.

-Also, a more idiomatic implementation of `smallest_node` is
+As an aside, a more idiomatic implementation of `smallest_node` is

 ```rust
 # pub struct DirectedGraph<Label> {